Emancipation celebrations even more important in digital age

 Executive chair of the Emancipation Support of TT Zakiya Uzima Wadada says it is was important for African-descended people to know their history so they were not doomed to repeat it. - ANGELO_MARCELLE

-Emancipation Support Committee of Trinidad and Tobago (ESCTT) executive chair Zakiya Uzoma Wadada believes that the commemoration of Emancipation is even more important now, especially in the rapidly moving Digital Age.
+Emancipation Support Committee of Trinidad and Tobago (ESCTT) executive chair Zakiya Uzoma Wadada believes the commemoration of Emancipation is even more important now, especially in the rapidly moving digital age.

-The committee launched its Pan African Festival TT in May that included a lecture series, a fashion show and the annual Emancipation Village which started on July 28 and ends on August 1.
+The committee launched its Pan African Festival TT in May, which included a lecture series, a fashion show and the annual Emancipation Village, which started on July 28 and ends on August 1.

 It was important for African-descended people to know their history so they were not doomed to repeat it and be aware as they navigated new societal developments like artificial intelligence (AI), she said.
 This was the importance of the Emancipation commemoration.